KasparEtter/ef1p/pages/email/email.md

     In combination with user authentication,
     where outgoing mail servers prevent their users from sending messages in the name of another user of the same domain, the two mechanisms guarantee that the sender of a message owns the claimed `From` address.
-    Again, there are other ways to achieve a similar result without requiring outgoing mail servers, but this is how email works.
+    There would be other ways to achieve a similar result without requiring outgoing mail servers, but this is how email works.

 <figure markdown="block">